 Wine categories : In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
 There are the following new names or quality levels (see also in detail under quality system ).
 The traditional terms Vinho Regional and DOC are still possible alternatively:

 Vinho : Wines without a denomination of origin.
-This lowest quality level is mostly blends from different growing areas.
+This lowest quality grade is mostly blends from different growing areas.

 IGP or IG (Indicação Geográfica Protegida) or Vinho Regional :